jboss-developer/jboss-eap-quickstarts/README.md

 * If you are a beginner or new to JBoss, start with the quickstarts labeled **Beginner**, then try those marked as **Intermediate**.
 When you are comfortable with those, move on to the **Advanced** quickstarts.
 * Some quickstarts are based upon other quickstarts but have expanded capabilities and functionality.
 If a prerequisite quickstart is listed, be sure to deploy and test it before looking at the expanded version.

-Checking out the quickstart source
+Check Out the Quickstart Source
 ----------------------------------

+Some quickstarts in this project are examples that originate from multiple external Git repositories and are then combined in this project as Git submodules.
+These quickstarts do not fit the standard pattern of the other quickstarts and may require you to install additional software or follow more complex setup and testing procedures.

+Git submodules allow you clone another repository as a subdirectory in your project, but keep the source and commits separate.
+Use following Git commands to fetch the data from the submodules into this project.

-The quickstarts are spread across a number of git repositories, and assimilated in this quickstarts project as git sub modules.
-To clone the git repository, use the command:
+1. To clone this Git repository, use the following command:

         git clone --recursive git@github.com:jboss-jdf/jboss-as-quickstart.git

-If you've previously cloned this quickstarts repository, you can update that clone with the git submodules by executing the command:
+   _Note: This command creates the directories for the submodules, but does not download the data._
+2. After you clone the repository, use the following command to initialize the and fetch data from the submodule project:

         git submodule update --init

-Submodules can then be updated with the command:
+3. To refresh the submodule with any updates to the external project, run the following command:

         git submodule update

 System Requirements
 -------------------